publications

 DOI · Altmetric

 Analyzes social media dynamics as part of broader political-economic transformations in digital capitalism.
-Its impact is to connect platform behavior and polarization dynamics to deeper structural and cultural conditions.
+The paper connects platform behavior and polarization dynamics to deeper structural and cultural conditions.

 Papers